kirankharel2068/House_price_predection/README.md

 # House_price_predection

-This project is done to make housing predection implementing various Machine libraries.
+This project is done to make housing predection implementing various Machine Learning libraries.
 I have tried to go through various phases of Data science life cycle to make the predections which are as follows:
 1. Data Import and Exploratory Data Analysis
     In this stage I have imported data from local directory (main source: Kaggle) and then performed EDA to have a better understanding